Swydo/custom-integrations/docs/reference/cli.md

 ### Global options

+Options available for all commands.
+Note that boolean options can be inverted by prefixing them with "no".
+For instance, `--silent` can be inverted/negated by `--no-silent`.

 #### Silent

 Disable non-critical logging.
 Errors and such will still be logged, such as when the `validate` command is used and